How to Use the SAT Bluebook App: Guide to Mock Tests and Device Setup

 • Take the real SAT through the app on test day

-Part 2: How to Download and Set Up the Bluebook App
+How Do You Download and Set Up the SAT Bluebook App?

-Getting familiar with Bluebook starts with proper setup.
-This isn’t just about installing an app—it’s about making sure your device, account, and testing environment are fully aligned with College Board requirements.
+To download the SAT Bluebook app, go to the official College Board website and follow the installation instructions for your specific device — do not use third-party download sources.
+This isn’t just about installing an app: it’s about making sure your device, account, and testing environment are fully aligned with College Board requirements.

-Whether you’re testing at school or at a center abroad, this guide will walk you through everything from installation to technical readiness.
+Whether you’re testing at school or at a centre abroad, this guide will walk you through everything from installation to technical readiness.

 Step 1: Download Bluebook from the Official Source